-- 1. When you've read your manuscript checking for errors many times, put the book away for a day or two before you look at your work again. - 2.
-Read your book aloud-you'll hear awkward phrases. - 3.
-Have several beta readers-they'll pick up on things you've missed because you're too close to the story.
+When you've read your manuscript, checking for errors many times, put the book away for a day or two before you look at your work again.

+Read your book aloud-you'll hear awkward phrases.

+Authors should have several beta readers-they'll pick up on things you've missed because you're too close to the story.
+ELPI prefers, but does not require, a manuscript be professionally edited before submission.

-SUGGESTED MANUSCRIPT WORD COUNT:
+SUGGESTED MANUSCRIPT WORD COUNT\\: